 Volunteer Engineer with Wind Aid

-I am gradually positioning myself for a career in ‘Innovation Design Engineering’ and in recognising the imperative role of engineering in practical climate change, I carried out a volunteership at the Centre for Alternative Technology (CAT) in Machynlleth, Wales.
+Following a thread of interest in ‘Innovation Design Engineering’ and practical climate change, I carried out a volunteership at the Centre for Alternative Technology (CAT) in Machynlleth, Wales.
 Whilst there, I learned about applied renewable energy projects and quickly became determined to get some hands-on experience.

 I decided that building a small electricity-generating wind turbine would be a great place to start.